20+ Top HR Thought Leaders to Follow

 9. Kim Rohrer

 Kim Rohrer is someone whose firsthand experience speaks for itself — as a founder of PeakHR, Patchwork Portfolio, TendLab, and several other companies (plus a whole slew of corporate exec positions), she’s got a deep understanding of how to build thriving teams and company cultures.
-She now provides advisory, consulting, and content services to companies and individuals.
+She now provides advisory, consulting, and content services to companies and individuals, including Compt.
+You might see some of her expertise on our blog.

 On LinkedIn, she’ll also share her latest HR Confessions podcast episodes, which you can watch on Apple Podcasts.